 Welcome to the Music page!

-In keeping with our school’s SHINE values, all the children of Bridge Junior School will have access to a high-quality, inclusive and diverse music curriculum through challenging and fun learning opportunities that both inspires and nurtures their creativity.
+In keeping with our school’s SHINE values, all children at Bridge Junior School will have access to a high-quality, inclusive and diverse music curriculum through challenging and fun learning opportunities that both inspires and nurtures their creativity.
 Music is a universal language and we want our children to develop an appreciation of music from both their own backgrounds, as well as that of others.

 This will be achieved through: